The University of Utah is preparing to implement a shared services model, with service design to begin in the Spring 2025 semester.

 The Process

-A new executive dean will lead the implementation.
-Two potential structures are being considered by university leaders: One which includes shared services for all four colleges operating under the oversight of the executive dean, and another with the College of Science operating independently.
+Two potential structures are being considered by university leaders: One which includes shared services for all four colleges operating under the oversight of a senior leader, and another with the College of Science operating independently.
 A final decision about which model to use will be made at the end of the calendar year.

 Over the summer of 2024, the Office of Academic Affairs’ project team reviewed peer AAU institutions’ organizational structures to analyze strategies for boosting efficiency and effectiveness.
 In the end, the team found that nearly 70 percent of these top-tier research universities share services across liberal arts and sciences departments and colleges as a practical solution for providing consistent, high-quality services.
 Sharing services across units also allows universities to use resources more strategically – helping maximize the academic mission, particularly in resource-constrained environments.